knhr0727/TBmodel_CrI3/README.md

 The figure is plotted by commend `python ../plot_STTB_untwisted.py spintexture_bilayer.npz`

 In `./TBmodel_CrI3/TBL_p3/`,
 `TBL_p3_MOKE.py`: calculates the conductivity tensor and MOKE spectrum of the AFM p3 twisted bilayer (TBL) CrI3.
+This can take a few dozen minutes.
 The output file is `DATA.p3.npz`.
 The figure is plotted by commend `python ../plot_bilayer.py DATA.p3.npz`.
 By modifying the integer pair (n,m) at lines 31 and 32, one can define the twist angle.
 The defalt is (n,m) = (2,1) corresponding to 21.79 degrees.
 `TBL_p3_mag.py`: calculates the total magnetic moment of the AFM p3 TBL CrI3.
 Outputs are printed as texts.